n4ss1m/algerian-cities/README.md

 | GET | `/api/search/wilaya/{q}` | Search Wilayas by name or Arabic name |
 | GET | `/api/search/commune/{q}` | Search Communes by name or Arabic name |

+To encourage visitors to star your GitHub repository, you can add a friendly call-to-action in your README file.
+Here's how you can do it:

 ## Contribution

 We welcome all contributions!
 Please follow these guidelines: